testground/docs/traffic-shaping.md

 Applying the network configuration will post the configuration to the sync service, from where the appropriate instance of sidecar will consume it to apply the rules via Netlink.
 Once it is done, it will signal back on the `CallbackState`.

-{% hint style="info" %}
-The network API will, by default, wait for `runenv.TestInstanceCount` instances to have signalled on the `CallbackState`.
+?> The network API will, by default, wait for `runenv.TestInstanceCount` instances to have signalled on the `CallbackState`.
 If you want to wait for a different number of instances, such as if only a subset of instances actually apply traffic shaping rules, you can set the `CallbackTarget` value in the configuration.
-{% endhint %}

 ```go
 err := netclient.ConfigureNetwork(ctx, config)